Hamna-Ahmad/Dashboard/README.md

 # Personal Dashboard Desktop App

-This is a simple desktop app built using JavaScript that displays a personal dashboard with various information such as the current time, weather, a random nature background image, and cryptocurrency data.
+This is a simple desktop app built using JavaScript that displays a personal dashboard with various information such as the current time, weather, a random nature background image, cryptocurrency data, and a notes feature.

 ## Features
 The app includes the following features: